kkumyk/python-and-sql-for-data-engineering/SQL/postgres/interview-prep/sql-tasks-by-topic.md

--- 	Correlated subquery — readable, but performance can degrade -- 	CTE with window function — adds complexity, but useful modularly -- 	GROUP BY + LIMIT combo — works, but has more operations than needed
+-- 	CTE with window function — adds complexity, but useful modularly -- 	GROUP BY + LIMIT combo — works, but has more operations than needed

 ```